OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 3. Change your deployment and runbook processes to target the appropriate worker pool.
 You can leverage [worker pool variables](/docs/projects/variables/worker-pool-variables.md) to change worker pools per environment.
 Ensure all deployments and runbooks work as expected.

 :::warning
-Please do not skip Step 3 above, as it will make sure you are migrating from a known good state.
-If you change to workers _after_ migration to Octopus Cloud, you will have changed two things, making it much harder to troubleshoot.
+Please do not skip Step 3.
+In doing step 3, you will start your migration in a known good state.
+If you change to workers _after_ migration to Octopus Cloud, you will have changed two things (workers and your instance), making it much harder to troubleshoot.
 :::

 ### Testing External Package Repository Connectivity